conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 :::

 To view and manage all the zones you have access to, go to **Settings** > **Partner Zones**.
 You'll see the list of zones as well as:
-- a total number of zones and topics shared
+- the total number of zones and topics shared
 - the number of topics shared per zone
 - Gateway details for each zone
 - the status of each zone: